alexzzkk/mbd-bl-bidw/README.md

 **Install Java**

+  - Check if you have previous Java installed in your system If have more than one, uninstall all of them and follow the steps.
+If you already have Java JDK v8, it is not required to follow the steps.
   - Download Java JDK v8 from: http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html (in our case: Java SE 8u211).
 It may be possible you must create a new Oracle Account to download the JDK.
   - Install and follow the instructions
   - [Optional] Instead of using Oracle Java JDK, you can use
-    - [OpenJDK](https://openjdk.java.net/).
-Only use one JDK version.
     - [Amazon Correto](https://aws.amazon.com/tw/corretto/).
 In particular [version 8](https://docs.aws.amazon.com/corretto/latest/corretto-8-ug/downloads-list.html).
 Consider the right installer for your OS.
 This is a long-term support production-ready distribution of the Open Java Development Kit (OpenJDK) supported by Amazon.

-**Install MySQL**
+    - [OpenJDK](https://openjdk.java.net/).
+Only use one JDK version.

+> If you have problems with Oracle Java, uninstall and switch to Amazon Correto.

+**Install MySQL and MySQL Workbench**

   - Download the right version of MySQL and MySQL Workbench for your OS (in our case: MySQL Community Server 8.0.16 and MySQL Workbench 8.0.16).
+Check in advance if your system is supported: [MySQL](https://www.mysql.com/support/supportedplatforms/database.html) and [MySQL Workbench](https://www.mysql.com/support/supportedplatforms/workbench.html).
-Download the program(s):
+  - Download the program(s) for your specific OS:
     - [Mac] In this case: MySQL (http://dev.mysql.com/downloads/mysql/) and MySQL Workbench (http://dev.mysql.com/downloads/workbench/).
 You must download the DMG file.
     - [Windows] In this case download the MSI installer (bigger size, 64bits) from http://dev.mysql.com/downloads/mysql/ .
 This installer includes MySQL Workbench.
 Choose custom installation and only install the server and the workbench.
 Workbench in windows may require [Microsoft .NET Framework 4.5](https://www.microsoft.com/en-us/download/details.aspx?id=30653) and [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145), but if you choose custom installation as stated in the previous step it won't be required.
     - These versions will work in MAC OSX and Windows (latest OS versions).
-In case you have a previous OS version then it may be required to use an older version from [here](https://downloads.mysql.com/archives/installer/).
+In case you have a previous OS version then it may be required to use an older version for [Windows](https://downloads.mysql.com/archives/installer/) or [Mac](https://downloads.mysql.com/archives/community/).
   - Install all the programs and follow the instructions:
-    - [Windows] During the installation process you will configure the password for root user (choose iembd2019 or a password that you will remember).
-Consider a custom installation and choose just the MySQL Server and MySQL Workbench as components to be installed.
+    - [Windows] Consider a custom installation and choose just the MySQL Server and MySQL Workbench as components to be installed.
+During the installation process you will configure the password for root user (choose iembd2019 or a password that you will remember).
+Choose **legacy password encription**.
 If you forget the password you will be able to change it using the workbench.
     - [Mac] During the installation process you will configure the password for root user (choose iembd2019 or a password that you will remember).
+Choose **legacy password encription**.
 If you forget the password you will be able to change it from system preferences.
     - PDI and Tableau only support **legacy password encription**, not the new strong encription available in MySQL 8.
 Select this option until the strong encription is supported.

 > Note: for Microsoft Windows it is just one installer for MAC, two files.